|Nutrition Facts (per serving)|

-A classic recipe, you might also enjoy the hot baked apple toddy.
+You might also enjoy the hot baked apple toddy.
 It comes from "The Old Waldorf-Astoria Bar Book," which was first published in 1934 and is a treasure trove of classic cocktail recipes.
-This toddy gets the apple flavor by pairing a freshly baked apple with apple whiskey, though apple brandy is a fine substitute as well.
+This toddy gets the apple flavor by pairing a freshly baked apple with apple whiskey, though apple brandy is a fine substitute.
 While there's no need for cider, you can certainly use it if you like.

-Apple cider can be infused with flavor to create a spiced cider that is ready to go whenever you want to make the apple toddy or any other hot cider drink.
-You can even use regular apple juice because the spices will give it a warmer flavor that mimics cider.
+Apple cider can be infused to create a spiced cider that's ready whenever you want to make the apple toddy or any other hot cider drink.
+You can even use regular apple juice.

-To infuse cider, place 2 cinnamon sticks, 3 whole star anise, and 5 to 6 whole cloves and allspice in a large jar.
-Add a few fresh pear slices to give it a little more fruit flavor if you like.
+- To infuse cider, place 2 cinnamon sticks, 3 whole star anise, and 5 to 6 whole cloves and allspice in a large jar.
+Add a few fresh apple or pear slices if you like.
 Fill the jar with apple cider or juice, secure the lid, and give it a good shake.

-Store the infusion in the refrigerator for 4 to 5 days, shaking it once a day.
+- Store the infusion in the refrigerator for four to five days, shaking it once a day.
 Taste it to see if the flavor is to your liking.
 Once it is, strain out the spices and fruit and bottle the cider.
 If you'd like a more intense flavor, continue the infusion and check it once a day.

 - Keep your infused cider in the refrigerator under a tight seal.
 It will have the same shelf life as regular cider and can quickly be warmed up for a hot drink, with no need for additional spices.